2021 Cyprus Tax Diary

 Within 60 days

 - Companies must obtain a Tax Identification Code (TIC) within 60 days from incorporation with the Registrar of Companies.
-This also applies to companies incorporated abroad that become tax residents in Cyprus (IR 162 form).
+This also applies to companies incorporated abroad that become tax residents in Cyprus (TD 162 form).

 Four months from the end of the transaction